cscart/docs/en/user_guide/addons/comments_and_reviews/enable_comments_addon.rst

        :align: center
        :alt: Configuring reviews for a product.

-In Multi-Vendor, vendors can not confugure product reviews by default.
-You can allow them to do it.
+In Multi-Vendor, vendors can confugure product reviews by default.
+You can forbid them to do it.
 To do this you need the :doc:`/user_guide/addons/vendor_privileges/index` add-on.

 #.
 Go to **Customers → User groups**.

 #.
 Find the **Vendor** user group and click its name to open the settings.

 #.
-In the **Website** section, find the **Comments and reviews** field and enable the **Full access** setting.
+In the **Website** section, find the **Comments and reviews** field and enable the **View only** setting.

 #.
 Click **Save**.

    .. image:: img/comments_vendors.png
        :align: center
-       :alt: Enabling full access for vendors
+       :alt: Enabling access for vendors

   .. note::